-Fin Essentials explains how your fins allow you to efficiently move through the water.
+Fins allow you to move efficiently through water.
 There are many types of fins available depending on the activity they are to be used for.
 Fins can be used for swimming, snorkeling, scuba diving, and free diving.
-Using the wrong type of fin for your activity can drastically change your experience so we’re going to help you understand how to make the right choice in your search.
-It’s best to narrow down the fin you purchase based on the activity you will use them for.
+The wrong type of fin can drastically change your experience, so we’re going to help you understand how to make the right choice.
+It’s best to narrow down the fin you purchase based on the activity they will be used for.

-Snorkeling is probably the most common water-based activity that you can do with little to no experience and still have a really great time.
-It does require additional gear.
-Although not required for swimming, fins are not only highly recommended but are critical for your safety especially when dealing with stronger currents.
-They will help you generate power to easily propel yourself along the surface, as well as help you dive down to get a closer look at the wildlife.
-They will also protect your feet from accidentally kicking any rocks or coral that can cut your feet very easily.
-Fins for snorkeling are traditionally shorter in length, lightweight, travel-friendly, and capable of being worn barefoot.
-The combination of mask, snorkel, and fins go well together to create an effortless and enjoyable experience.
-Open heel & full foot styles are available depending on your preference.
-Open heel fins can be worn barefoot or optionally with a water shoe or bootie.
-Booties are preferred by some because they help protect your feet as well as keep them warm.
+Snorkeling can be done with little to no experience, but it does require additional gear.
+Although not required for swimming, fins are highly recommended, and are critical for your safety, especially when dealing with stronger currents.
+They help you generate power to easily propel yourself along the surface, as well as help you dive down to get a closer look at wildlife.
+They protect your feet from cutting your feet on rocks or coral.
+Fins for snorkeling are traditionally shorter in length, lightweight, travel friendly, and capable of being worn barefoot.

-Fins for scuba diving generally should be more powerful than snorkeling fins because of the weight of the additional gear required and the drag that gear can cause.
-Since conditions can vary easily, you will need to have the proper fins to maneuver those conditions.
-A scuba fin is usually longer in length, heavier, made from more durable materials, and has a stiffer side railing to keep from bending too easily so that it can still propel you forward.
-Typically, scuba divers prefer an open heel fin paired with a boot to keep warmer for those lower temperatures experienced at depth.
-That being said, some conditions are warmer and calm where a split fin would work great.
+Fins for scuba diving generally should be more powerful than snorkeling fins because of the weight of the additional gear required.
+Since conditions can vary, you need to have the proper fins to maneuver those conditions.
+A scuba fin is usually longer in length, heavier, and made from more durable materials.
+They also have a stiffer side railing to keep from bending too easily so that you can still propel forward.
+Typically, scuba divers prefer an open heel fin paired with a boot to keep warm for lower temperatures experienced at depth.
+That being said, a split fin can work well when conditions are warmer and calmer.

 Open Foot or Open Heel Style Fins